 Introduction: Clinical supervision is a special case of teaching in which at least two persons are concerned with the improvement of teaching.
-The basic factors in this clinical method are the diagnosis and treatment of the individual.
-Merely detecting the causes of maladjustment is not enough.
+The basic factors in this clinical method are the diagnosis and treatment of the individual, merely detecting the causes of maladjustment is not enough.
 It should be supplemented by giving the individual fruitful suggestions and treatment.
 In this supervision model the maximum development of the teacher into the most professionally efficient person she is capable to become.
-In this supervisory process will consists of pre-observation activities, observation, and recording, and data analysis, conferencing, critiquing the supervision and planning.
+In this supervisory process will consists of pre-observation activities, observation, recording, data analysis, conferencing, critiquing the supervision and planning.
 This idea of clinical supervision is useful as a tool for the guidance of teacher self-improvement.

 Merging concept of these three terms 'clinical method' 'supervision' and 'group strategy' brought into a new tremendous concept as a 'group clinical supervision model'.
-The development Copyright © 2017, Scholarly Research Journal for Interdisciplinary Studies of this model can be utilized with individual teachers or group of teachers.
-In this Group Clinical Supervision Model Each participant will observer the other participant performance by "taking the role of the performer, the learner and the supervisor, analyzing the performance ", holds conferences and shares appraisal feedback.
+The development of this model can be utilized with individual teachers or group of teachers.
+In this Group Clinical Supervision Model Each participant will observer the other participant performance by "taking the role of the performer, the learner and the supervisor, Analyzing the performance ", holds conferences and shares appraisal feedback.
 The goal of group clinical supervision is the improvement of both teaching behavior and pupil out comes and the evaluation of institution.

-This research study deals with the impact of "Group Clinical Supervision Model" among 30 in-service teachers in which 24 teachers are Science graduates and 6 teachers are arts graduates.
+This research study deals with the impact of "Group Clinical Supervision Model" among 30 inservice teachers in which 25 teachers are with the graduation qualification and 5 teachers are with post-graduation qualification.
 This research study also deals with the impact of "Group Clinical Supervision Model" among in-service teachers having arts subject as specialization in their graduation and in-service teachers having science subject as specialization in their graduation

-This models helps to avoid gap between an in-service Training Programme and daily classroom experiences which is easy to administer.
-It is translated at the supervisory level into planning, observation, analysis and treatment of the teacher's classroom's performance.
+This models helps to avoid gap between an in-service Training programme and daily classroom experiences which is easy to administer.
+It is translated at the supervisory level into planning, observation, analysis and treatment of the teachers' classroom's performance.
 General teaching competency scale, developed and standardized by Passi & Lalitha (1979) is used for assessing general teaching competency of in-service teachers.

-Statement of the problem: "A study of impact of group clinical supervision model on General Teaching Competency among in-service teachers"
+Statement of the problem: "A study of Impact of Group Clinical supervision model on General Teaching Competency among in-service graduate teachers and in-service post graduate teachers" Objectives: To study the Impact of Group Clinical supervision model on General Teaching Competency among in-service graduate teachers and in-service post graduate teachers

-Objectives: